nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/parameters/basic_parameters/metrics.rst

     - Default: ``None``

     .. note::
-       Note that the PDB structure that is supplied must contain the same ligand as the input structure of PELE.
-The ligand must share the same residue name and number, and also the same atom names as the input structure.
+       Note that the PDB structure supplied as a reference must be aligned to the input structure prior to the simulation.
+Additionally, it must contain the same ligand with matching residue name, residue number and PDB atom names.

     .. seealso::
       `atom_dist <#atom-dist>`__,